How To Create A Vignette | Styling Secrets

 5 - Let's forget the formal lineup, make sure items overlap a little, with depth both front to back and vertically.
 Force the eye to travel around the scene.

-6 – Voila, a lovely display of interesting and stylish items that showcase your character and personality.
+6 - Voila, a lovely display of interesting and stylish items that showcas1e your character and personality.

-I hope this has helped you with how to create a vignette in your home, and look forward to seeing you in Decoded Designer if you feel it’s a good fit for you.
+I hope this has helped you with how to create a vignette in your home!

 Have an amazing weekend.